 Ginger Fox: Well, I didn't know if you mean o'clock AM or o'clock PM.

 In the first season, Carly's friend Sam was cast as a dumb blonde like when, in iWin a Date, Carly is telling Shannon everything and Sam still says "Shhh.
 It could still work," but as time went on, she became more lazy and less stupid.

-Buffy the Vampire Slayer set out to subvert this trope with the titular character; she comes off on first acquaintance as a stereotypical Dumb Blonde, but turns out to be a clever, wisecracking Action Girl.
+The show set out to subvert this trope with the titular character; she comes off on first acquaintance as a stereotypical Dumb Blonde, but turns out to be a clever, wisecracking Action Girl.
 On the other hand, many of the villains and minor characters (most notably Harmony) played the trope straight; and Buffy herself, though savvy and intelligent, was a mediocre student (of course, she never had much time to study) and not nearly as brainy as her redheaded friend Willow.

 Also inverted in CSI: Miami, where brunette Natalia is less intelligent (relatively speaking) than blonde Calleigh.

 Completely inverted in Smallville with blonde Chloe Sullivan, who is easily the smartest recurring female character on the show and one of the smartest characters overall (though this might not be saying much all things considered).
 Meanwhile, brunette Lana Lang is definitelyNOTbrainy (despite what the writers would like you to think).

 The aversion is lampshaded when Chloe refers to herself as the "sharpest blonde you'll ever meet."
 However, her natural hair color was actually brown.